Sydney Horler: Political views

 Horler frequently used his work to put forward his opinions.
 He was a supporter of the British Monarchy and the Church of England (of which he was a member).
 Horler's works also incorporated his own prejudices.
 Watson notes both his fiction and non-fiction regularly express negative sentiments about non-English peoples.
 Horler's heroes, such as Tiger Standish, regularly use derogatory terms like "wogs" and "stinking Italianos", and Horler also expressed contempt for both the Americans and the French in his diaries.
 Writers such as Bill Pronzini and Malcolm Turnbull have noted that Horler's novels regularly featured negative depictions of Jews as criminals and racketeers, and he made denigrating comments about the Jewish community in his memoirs, Excitement: An Impudent Autobiography.
-Not even the rise of Nazism made any change to Horler's anti-semitism; Turnbull points out Horler subscribes to "wartime slanders of Jew-Nazi collaboration and Jewish wartime profiteering in his 1940s titles".
+Not even the rise of Nazism made any change to Horler's antisemitism; Turnbull points out Horler subscribes to "wartime slanders of Jew-Nazi collaboration and Jewish wartime profiteering in his 1940s titles".
 Horler's book Nighthawk Mops Up (1944) features a Jewish villain, Wilfred Abrahams, who collaborates with the Nazis.
-A 2021 review by Anthony Daniels of Horler's 1944 book Virus X, however, found the book "strongly anti-anti-Semitic," and stated that "[m]any times in the book the Nazis are denounced for their anti-Semitism."

 Horler also expressed a disapproval of casual sex, especially homosexuality.
 Horler wrote to the British police demanding a crackdown on what he saw as "the alarming increase in sex perversion" in London, claiming the city's streets were full of male prostitutes.
 In his fiction, Horler spent a large amount of time emphasising how "virile" and "masculine" his heroes are.
 One of Horler's characters, the gentleman thief "Nighthawk", only steals jewels from women he sees as sexually immoral, pausing in his work to scrawl the word "Wanton" on their pillowcases.

 Critical reception

 Literary reviewers of the time, such Dorothy L. Sayers and Compton Mackenzie, generally gave negative opinions on Horler's fiction.
 Horler's novels have not been popular since his death.
-Critics have taken issue with Horler's plots, described by William L. DeAndrea as "unbelievable" (Horler himself claimed to "give old man coincidence's arm a frightful twist") and characters seen as clichéd.
+Critics have taken issue with Horler's plots, described by William L. DeAndrea as "unbelievable"' (Horler himself claimed to "give old man coincidence's arm a frightful twist") and characters seen as clichéd.
 David Stafford describes Horler as "among the worst" of British thriller writers.